by and with Jean-Philippe Gross

 Thore Warland

-An active musician, drummer and concert organizer on the Norwegian scene since the early 2010s, he has toured Europe, Asia and the USA with the bands Golden oriole, Staer, Tralteneller Upult and Bruning Axis.
+An active musician, drummer and concert organizer on the Norwegian scene since the early 2010s, he has toured Europe, Asia and the United States with the bands Golden oriole, Staer, Tralteneller Upult and Bruning Axis.
 His percussion work is characterized by complex, circular rhythmic patterns.

 Friche la Belle de Mai (Petit Plateau)